 \end{figure*}

-In recent years, MS-based proteomics has advanced tremendously in sample preparation, MS and liquid chromatography instrumentation, and data analysis (Box 2).\cite{Altelaar2013Next-generation proteomics: towards an integrative view of proteome dynamics|||Aebersold2016Mass-spectrometric exploration of proteome structure and function} Using all these advances, antibody sequencing at the protein level by MS has come within reach.
-Here, we will review recently introduced techniques, highlighting three – chiefly MS-based – strategies used to determine antibody sequences (\textbf{\autoref{fig:fig1.2}}).
+In recent years, MS-based proteomics has advanced tremendously in sample preparation, MS and liquid chromatography instrumentation, and data analysis.\cite{Altelaar2013Next-generation proteomics: towards an integrative view of proteome dynamics|||Aebersold2016Mass-spectrometric exploration of proteome structure and function} Using all these advances, antibody sequencing at the protein level by MS has come within reach. \textbf{\autoref{fig:fig1.2}} highlights three – chiefly MS-based – strategies used to determine antibody sequences.
 These three pillars are primarily classified by the source of sample material and the attainable sequencing information.
 The first strategy applies to highly purified recombinant antibodies that are now amenable for full sequencing with BU MS, often by combining several different proteases and advanced algorithms.
-Second, hybrid approaches have been introduced for analysing endogenous antibody repertoires by combining MS-based techniques with genomics/transcriptomics, e.g., whole genome sequencing or BCR sequencing, ideally from the same donor.
+Second, hybrid approaches have been introduced for analysing endogenous antibody repertoires by combining MS-based techniques with genomics or transcriptomics, e.g., whole genome sequencing or BCR sequencing, ideally from the same donor.
 The third set of techniques encompasses several MS-based \emph{de novo} approaches that aim to determine complete antibody sequences of selected clones directly from clinical samples without the aid from alternative omics data.
 While each strategy is distinct, they all share common aspects.
-Finally, we hypothesize which improvements should be made in the future to make comprehensive sequencing of polyclonal antibody repertoires a reality.

-!!MS-based sequencing of recombinant monoclonal antibodies
+!!MS-based sequencing of monoclonal antibodies

 Before delving into the topic of MS-based sequencing of endogenous antibodies from clinical samples, we first discuss the current state-of-the-art sequencing approaches developed for recombinant mAbs.
 Principles of mAb sequencing by MS share many technical considerations with sequencing of antibodies present in complex mixtures.
 Furthermore, currently available strategies for recombinant mAb sequencing provide great context for discussing limitations and bottlenecks that hamper sequencing of endogenous antibody clones.